Environmental Conservation Efforts

 Seabin, a floating trash bin located in the water at marinas, docks, yacht clubs and commercial ports, collect floating trash by drawing in water from the surface.
 Using low-energy submersible pumps, the water is then pumped back into the marina, leaving litter and debris trapped in the Seabin’s catch bag to be disposed of properly.
 The bins also have the potential to collect some of the oils and pollutants floating on the water’s surface.

 Maintained by Nauticus Education Staff, volunteers and the Youth Action Council, the Seabin will contribute to the health of the waterway by cleaning as much as one ton of litter from the river each year.
 The three Seabin units are open to the public for viewing at the Nauticus Marina.
 Stay up to date on Seabin news by following Nauticus on Facebook.

 In partnership with the Hampton Roads Naval Museum and Nauticus, U.S. Fleet Forces Command has created Stewards of the Sea: Defending Freedom, Protecting the Environment.
 This 1,000-square-foot, highly-interactive exhibit explores how the Navy protects marine life while fulfilling its mission.

 Plastic has become so commonplace that it’s easy to ignore our dependence on it.
-This exhibition endeavors to change that by showcasing the global plastic waste crisis and highlighting innovators working to solve this urgent issue.
-The “Planet or Plastic?” exhibition builds upon National Geographic’s multiyear global initiative aimed at raising awareness about the crisis to reduce the amount of single-use plastic reaching the ocean.
+This exhibition endeavored to change that by showcasing the global plastic waste crisis and highlighting innovators working to solve this urgent issue.
+The “Planet or Plastic?” exhibition built upon National Geographic’s multiyear global initiative aimed at raising awareness about the crisis to reduce the amount of single-use plastic reaching the ocean.